Meet the Midwives

 I’m deeply thankful for the opportunity to walk alongside families during such meaningful seasons of life—and I hope each one feels supported, encouraged, and cared for every step of the way.

-Sarah not only attends births as a birth assistant, but she also does an in-home 2-day postpartum/newborn visit providing breastfeeding support, PKU testing, assessments on mom and baby, and educational support.
+Sarah not only attends births as our birth assistant, but she also does all the in-home 2-day postpartum/newborn visits providing breastfeeding support, PKU testing, and assessments on mom and baby shortly after birth.
 Sarah also teaches our Body Ready Method birth preparation class at the birth center.